-There are several steps required when bringing a new Greek organization to campus.
+There are several steps required when bringing a new fraternity or sorority to campus.
 The first and most important step is for that perspective organization to be officially recognized by ORG, the administrative organization responsible for registration, training and funding for all of the University of Missouri student organizations.
-Once an organization becomes recognized by ORG, the organization may petition the respective Greek governing council for more information.
+Once an organization becomes recognized by ORG, the organization may petition the respective governing council for more information.
 Each council (IFC, PHA, MGC and NPHC) has its own requirements for membership.

 Each chapter is also responsible for reporting with their inter/national organization, which offers support, advice and direction through paid professional staff and regional volunteers.